 These recipes are a huge hit with the Weight Watchers members because each serving is just 2-3 points.

 Two ingredient dough is a mixture of self-rising flour and Greek yogurt.
 That’s it!
 It is quick and simple to make.
-This yeast-free dough can be used to make the 2 ingredient cinnamon rolls, pizza, bagels, pop tarts, and so much more.
+This yeast-free dough can be used to make the 2 ingredient cinnamon rolls, pizza, bagels, (like these Blueberry Bagels OR Bacon and Cheese Bagels) pop tarts, and so much more.

 2 Ingredients Dough Tips